Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

     <img src="Docs/images/ISAR_Icon.png" width="180px">
 </p>

+🎉 *Due to Hololight's rebranding in September 2023, ISAR SDK is now called Hololight Stream SDK.
+For more information about Hololight's rebranding, please* [click here](https://hololight.com/the-evolution-of-hololight-rebranding/).

+We will rebrand our GitHub presence together with the release of Hololight Stream SDK (formerly ISAR SDK).

 ISAR (Interactive Streaming for Augmented Reality) is a Software Development Kit that allows developers to stream their applications remotely to an XR device, with minimal integration overhead, from managed environments, hosted clouds or on-premise solutions.

 ## Getting Started